-Bicycle map / fietskaart / Inle See Fahrradkarte / Plan du Lac Inle a velo
+Inle See Fahrradkarte / carte du Lac Inle a velo / fiets kaart.

-It is best to start biking in the morning and take some water along, the cool morning will last to about 12 PM.
+It is best to start biking in the morning and take some water along, the cool morning will last until noon.
 In the hot afternoon the big smiles on most bikers' faces will change to more determined looks.
 Later, after 3 PM things cool down pretty fast to pleasant temperatures.
 The nights in Inle are quite cold in winter.

 Red bicycle route: From Nyaung Shwe 11 km to Maing Thauk - about 1 hour, one way.

-Blue bicycle route: From Nyaung Shwe 12 km to the Hot springs in Khaung Daing - about 1 hour, one way.
+Blue bicycle route: From Nyaung Shwe 12 km to Khaung Daing - about 1 hour, one way.

-Inle Lake Loop - First cycle to Maing Thauk and have a lunch in one of the many eateries near the walkway.
+Inle Lake Loop - First cycle to Maing Thauk and have a lunch in one of the many eateries near the walking bridge.
 From there take a longboat to Khaung Daing.
-The 30 minute ferry trip costs about 6000 Kyat per boat and it is always easy to find a boatman.
-This trip takes a minimum of 3 hours; unless you are a hardened bicyclist its better to plan on four hours and have a break or lunch somewhere during the hottest part of the day.
+The 30-minute ferry trip costs about 6000 kyat per boat and it is always easy to find a boatman.
+Nowadays there is a tout (fixer) on the walking jetty that arranges a boat for you at the "tourist price" of 10.000 kyat.
+From Khaung Daing just go up North, past the hot springs, and back to Nyaung Shwe.
+This trip takes a minimum of 3 hours; unless you are a trained bicyclist it is better to plan on four hours and have a break or lunch somewhere during the hottest part of the day.

 Khaung Daing hot springs

-The hot springs in Khaung Daing are a bit disappointing because there are no spings as such visible, but the open-air public bath is simple but relaxing.
-Unfortunately there is no view of Inle Lake...
+The hot springs in Khaung Daing are a bit disappointing because there are no springs as such visible, but the open-air public bath is simple but relaxing.
+Unfortunately, there is no view of Inle Lake.

-The open-air spa used to be 3 US$ entry but it with the start of the tourism boom in 2011 they created a new posh "foreigners" spa (3 small ponds) and charge 10 dollars per person!
-You can still choose the large original spa for 5 dollar and sit in the same water, men and women have a separate pool here.
-The locals pay 1000 Kyat ....
+The open-air spa used to have a 3 dollars entry fee, but it with the start of the tourism boom in 2011 they created a new private "foreigners" spa (3 small ponds) and charge 10 dollars per person!
+The posh new spa is mixed (men and women together).
+You can still choose the large original spa for 5 dollars and sit in the same water, men and women have a separate pool here.
+The locals pay 1000 kyat.